aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfselectclippath/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfselectclippath/
 ---

-The EMR_SELECTCLIPPATH record specifies the current path as a clipping region for a playback <br/>            device context, combining the new region with any existing clipping region using the specified mode.
+**Summary:** The EMR_SELECTCLIPPATH record specifies the current path as a clipping region for a playback <br/>            device context, combining the new region with any existing clipping region using the specified mode.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)